EXCLUSIVE-Twitter reshuffles 'health' team amid spam bot debate

 EXPLAINER-What are these spam bots that Musk has vowed to defeat or die trying?

-(Reporting by Sheila Dang in Dallas Editing by Kenneth Li and Matthew Lewis)
+(Reporting by Sheila Dang in Dallas; additional reporting by Katie Paul Editing by Kenneth Li, Matthew Lewis and Jamie Freed)

 ((Sheila.Dang@thomsonreuters.com;))